 Advice for steers and coxes

-Obey marshals and umpires: The Marshals/Umpires are all experienced Tideway people and are there to assist you and ensure the safe and fair running of the race.
+Obey Marshals and Umpires: The Marshals and Umpires are all experienced Tideway people and are there to assist you and ensure the safe and fair running of the race.
 Please obey their instructions at all times, although this does not exempt you from being responsible for the safe navigation of your boat.

 How the Tideway is different from non-tidal rivers: Because the Tideway is tidal, your boat is not stationary when you are easied.
 It could be moving at 3-4mph astern or ahead.